Champagne and shoes: Luxury stores adapt to changing shopper

 Now, there are far more options to access exclusive labels.
 You can buy them at online sites like Netaporter.
 Or get them barely used through sites like Fashionphile and The RealReal.
 You can even rent an entire rotating wardrobe through companies like Rent the Runway.

 “The consumer is king.
-And they can buy luxury brands in different places,” says Steve Sadove, former CEO and chairman of Saks and now senior adviser for MasterCard.
+And they can buy luxury brands in different places,” says Steve Sadove, former CEO and chairman of Saks Fifth Avenue and now senior adviser a MasterCard.

 The new entrants have disrupted the luxury sector by creating different channels to attain the seemingly unattainable.
 For luxury department stores that once had a lock on where the well-heeled could shop, that has forced them to reimagine their approach.
 They now offer new services as well as food and alcohol to lure back customers who were once exclusively theirs.

 At Nordstrom’s women’s flagship in Manhattan, for instance, customers sip champagne and nibble on small bites while trying on shoes.
 Recognizing the growing popularity of second-hand sites, Neiman Marcus is rolling out shops where customers can sell their designer belongings as part of a partnership with Fashionphile, an online resale accessories company.
-And Saks Fifth Avenue’s Manhattan flagship has dedicated its main floor to luxury handbags that’s staffed with 50 handbag style advisers in addition to sales associates.
+And as part of a $250 million renovation of its flagship store in Manhattan, Saks Fifth Avenue has dedicated its main floor to luxury handbags that’s staffed with 50 handbag style advisers, in addition to sales associates.

 Meanwhile, brands like Gucci and Louis Vuitton are opening more of their own stores and expanding online.
 Robert Burke, a luxury consultant, says they are trying to control their future as they watch their products get discounted on resale sites.